 Improper fit is problematic for a few reasons: 1) it's annoying; 2) it allows sunlight to come in; and 3) if you have prescription lenses but you’re looking over the top of your glasses, you’re not looking into your prescription.
 Not only are you compromising your vision, you are also compromising your position on the bike so that your glasses work better.
 Real cycling glasses will take these problems into consideration and help minimize the issue in their fit and design.
 We spend thousands of dollars on a nice bicycle – some spend hundreds for the perfect bike fit; it’s silly to sacrifice positioning because your glasses don’t fit properly.
 Finding the right glasses not only allow you to see better, they also help keep you in a more efficient and aero position as well as save you from neck strains.

-Click here to see some of my favorite cycling sunglasses.
+Click here to see some of our favorite cycling sunglasses.